 - Put your coursework to work as a member of the Baseball Statistics and Sabermetrics Club.

-With a degree in sport analytics, you can pursue such careers as:
+With a sport analytics degree, you can pursue such careers as:

 - Player evaluation